| New Customers Only | 21+

 - The odds in horse racing, for example, are variable and the final odds taken into account on all bets will be the final odds when the race starts.

-- The other caveat as that as odds are often fluctuating, it is necessary to rely on the most up to date information in order to insure that your bet is in fact a sure bet.
+- The other caveat as that as odds are often fluctuating, it is necessary to rely on the most up to date information in order to ensure that your bet is, in fact, a sure bet.

 - The last caveat is that bookmakers are aware of this tactic, and odds are always calculated at any given point in time to not offer the possibility to bet in this manner.
 Even from one bookmaker to the next, it is extremely rare that the opportunity for a sure bet presents itself.

-Ultimately, the time and energy spent trying to defeat the system omits that betting is not an investment, it is a leisure to be enjoyed – win or lose.
-Value bets retain this element of fun and uncertainty, while allowing players to reap higher rewards for their risks.
+Ultimately, the time and energy spent trying to beat the system defeats the purpose of sports betting, namely, that betting is not an investment, it is a leisure activity to be enjoyed – win or lose.
+Value bets retain this element of fun and uncertainty while allowing players to reap higher rewards for their risks.
 Sure bets do not.